 4. Boundaries.
 We must respect their wishes about emotional and physical contact.
 It does not matter that we were not the ones to harm them.
 We must create a safe space for them to heal.

+Here are the words of a survivor from The Mighty who is uncomfortable with uninvited contact.
 “When you continue to touch me, despite my asking you not to, it doesn’t matter how “harmless” it is.
 I have to fight with everything I have to resist a panic attack.
 I’m very aware you’re not hurting me, but you need to understand that there was a time when I told someone to stop, and they didn’t.
 There was a time when I begged someone to get their hands off of me, and they didn’t.
-I told them no and they still thought they had the right.” – THE MIGHTY
+I told them no and they still thought they had the right.”

 5. Deception.
 We can forcefully refute the lie that a woman was asking for the assault to happen.
-That the victim was at fault because they were in the wrong place or should have known better.
+Or that the victim was at fault because they were in the wrong place or should have known better.

 6. Strength.
 We can praise their power in speaking up when many others are silent.
 We can add our voices to theirs in calling for change.

 7. Timetable for healing.
-We understand that no woman should have to move on.
+We need to understand that no woman should have to move on.
+We should correct anyone who tells a survivor to “just get over it.”
 Healing is a process.
 Too often, discussions of forgiveness and reconciliation are premature and can lead to additional harm.

 8. No means no. We can recognize that no always means no. No matter when it occurs.
 No matter what has happened in the past.
 No matter the current circumstances.
 No means no.